Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/my-journey-to-becoming-a-game-designer/index.md

 ### Playful Rules

-At this point, I am basically on a journey to constantly trying to create the smallest, most minimal and accessible games possible.
+At this point, I am basically on a journey to create the smallest, most minimal and accessible games possible.

 Reduce material.
 Reduce rules.
 Reduce overhead.
 Solve ten problems with one rule.
 Carefully phrase the rules to cut 100 words from the rulebook.